Jita81/Sudoku/README.md

 ## 📱 Mobile Features

 The mobile experience includes:
-- Responsive grid that scales to screen size
+- **Responsive grids** that scale perfectly to screen size (4x4 and 9x9)
-- **Number selection popup** when tapping empty cells
+- **Smart number selection popup** when tapping empty cells
+  - Automatically shows 1-4 for kiddie mode or 1-9 for standard modes
+  - Large, touch-friendly buttons optimized for finger input
-- Bottom sheet menu for all game controls
+- **Bottom sheet menu** for all game controls with smooth animations
-- Compact stats display
+- **Compact stats display** that adapts to different grid sizes
-- Floating action button for easy menu access
+- **Floating action button** for easy menu access
-- Clean interface with maximum screen space for the puzzle
+- **Clean interface** with maximum screen space dedicated to the puzzle
+- **Touch-optimized cells** with larger targets for kiddie mode

 ## 🎨 Customization